joajfreitas/challenges/adventofcode/2021/README.md

 This year's goal: stay below 1s of total runtime.

 Run the benchmark.py script to gather simple statistics of the runtime of each solution.
-The first argument is the number of iterations of each solution to run, a bigger number should output a more representative value but it will take longer.
+The first argument is the number of iterations to run for each solution, the result is taken from the average of those runs.

 `python benchmark.py <iterations>`